Solar Panel Installation Cost

-- Another good idea is to ask recommendations from friends, neighbours, or colleagues about their solar installers.
-This is to make sure you get honest and great feedback about their installer’s service.
-A strong and solid relationship with your installer is also important to make sure you have a good communication with each other so do not only judge their experience, but also their attitude and character.
+- Another good idea is to ask for recommendations from friends, neighbors, or colleagues about their solar installers.
+This ensures you get honest and great feedback about their installer’s service.
+A strong and solid relationship with your installer is also important to make sure you have good communication with each other, so do not only judge their experience but also their attitude and character.

 #1.
-Check the equipment (panels and inverter) being used – Visit their company and inspect if they have complete and right equipment to service you.
+Check the equipment (panels and inverter) being used – Visit their company and inspect if they have the complete and right equipment to serve you.
 Check if the panels and inverter brands they offer are a good fit for you.
-You can also ask their expert opinion which kind of solar power system best fit your home.
+You can also ask their expert opinion on which kind of solar power system best fits your home.

 #2.
 Check on the quality of equipment vs price – visit their company and see the quality of their equipment if it is properly maintained and properly stored and compare the quoted price they gave you.
 This will help you decide if the quote is worth the price.

 #3.
 Check online reviews – checking online reviews lets you know if they have good or bad reviews.
-These reviews can give you an idea how high or low their rating with these local installers.
-You must also take into account that some problems may arise so reading a not so great review may come up but also check if the company did anything to correct this negative experience so you’ll know if they will do it if it happens to you, too.
+These reviews can give you an idea of how high or low their rating is with these local installers.
+You must also take into account that some problems may arise so reading a not-so-great review may come up but also check if the company did anything to correct this negative experience so you’ll know if they will do it if it happens to you, too.

 #4.
 Check ABN lookup for recent name changes to run from bad reviews – ABN stands for Australian Business Number.
 ABN Lookup provides access to information provided by businesses when they get their ABN.
 You will be able to see their status and see if they changed their company name recently to run from bad reviews.